HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Toddlers are growing, and there’s a lot going on at this stage.
 Much of it is happening in the brain and bones.

-Toddler finger foods can help you bridge the nutritional needs while capitalizing on what toddlers need to do developmentally.
+Toddler finger foods can help you meet their nutritional needs while capitalizing on what toddlers need to do developmentally, like work on their fine motor skills.

-So, which finger foods for toddlers help foster independence, self-feeding skills and provide great nutrition?
+So, which finger foods help foster independence, self-feeding skills, and provide great nutrition?

-Here are 10 of my favorite finger food ideas for babies and toddlers.
+Here are some of my favorite finger food ideas for babies and toddlers.

 1. Fruits and Vegetables (soft and cut up)